LEE & LORRAINE LEWIS.

 Lorraine and Lee Lewis were so moved when Lee’s mum was hospitalised with cancer that it led them to set up a charity.

 Recognising the fear, upset and loneliness faced by individuals undergoing cancer treatment and their loved ones, the duo were determined that their charity would make a real difference.
 They set about sourcing donations, packaging and delivering gifts, whilst giving support to patients on oncology wards.
 That was April 2016, when The Lewis Foundation was born.

+I'm messaging you to thank you all so very much for the last gift bags I received from you.
+In the last year I have been admitted to Talbot Butler Ward at least 5 times one of which was for my stem cell transplant.
+Each gift bag I have received during this time has always been very truly gratefully received and very appreciated.
 This time I was admitted and I had a virus which meant no one could come in my room without masks aprons and gloves, including my husband.
 This was worse for me than when I had the transplant.
 This time I had a temperature, very bad throat and extremely sore nose.
 The 2 packs I received of a pack with 3 bags of sweets and a pamper pack were amazing and words can't explain how much they were needed, appreciated and made so much of a difference to my stay.
 I had soft tissues, sweets to suck, lip balm, soft face flannel, moisturiser and other bits to make me feel so so much better.
 Your thoughtful gifts made things so much better for me so thank you from the bottom of ny heart.
 My long journey in facing through this blood cancer (myeloma) will always be made easier by kind ,caring , thoughtful people like.yourselves and all who help you.
 Thank you all again